-WHAT THEY DO: They are a community-led organization in Devon that was set up to enable local people, in housing need, to self-build affordable eco-housing in an area made unaffordable by a large proportion of second homes.
+WHAT THEY DO: a community-led organization in Devon enabling local people, to self-build affordable eco-housing in an area made unaffordable by a large proportion of second homes.
 The concept was to build innovative ecological family houses with each household securing 25% of equity in return for their labour, with the opportunity over time to purchase up to a further 50% of their homes.

 YEAR FOUNDED: 2012

 INVESTMENT AMOUNT: £900,000